0ctobyte/arm4th/README.md

 A minimal Forth kernel/interpreter for ARMv7 machines.
 Currently, this kernel can run barebones on an emulated (using QEMU) Versatile Express board with Cortex-A15 machine.
+It can also run on a BeagleBone Black with a Cortex-A8 CPU.

 # Requirements
 You will need the `arm-none-eabi-gcc` package as well as `qemu` installed on your system.